C2DH/ranketwo-submissions/lessons/drafts/code-as-heritage_v2.md

 > - Evaluate the strengths and limitations of different preservation strategies
 > - Understand the role of persistent identifiers in digital scholarship

-Having examined code preservation challenges and historical analysis techniques, we now turn to actual archiving initiatives.
+Having examined code preservation challenges and historical analysis techniques, you now turn to actual archiving initiatives.
 This section examines how different institutions with different values and missions have approached the challenge of preserving software heritage.
-Understanding these institutional contexts helps us interpret their choices and recognize what each approach captures and what it may miss.
+Understanding these institutional contexts helps you interpret their choices and recognize what each approach captures and what it may miss.

 ### 3.a Software Heritage: Mission, Scope and Infrastructure - 40 minutes